-Wheeler & Wilsons No. 8 machine was introduced in 1876 and remained in production until at least c1887 when the company introduced the No.9 machine.
-It was the company's first domestic straight needle machine and it was hoped that it would turn around the company's fortunes as its main rival the Singer Manufacturing Co had a few years earlier become Americas largest manufacturer of sewing machines.
+The No.8 was the company's first domestic straight needle machine and it was hoped that it would turn the company's fortunes around as its main rival the Singer Manufacturing Co had a few years earlier become Americas largest manufacturer of sewing machines.

 The No. 8 was designed for Family and Light Manufacturing and could be adapted to run by hand, treadle or steam power.
 The new No.8 along with the company's other new straight needle machines (no's 6 and 7) was awarded The Grand Gold Medal and Diploma at the Paris International Exhibition of 1878.